Dual Diagnosis Treatment Arlington, VA

 Inova Cats Program Inpatient Detox - 7.2 miles from Arlington, VA

-Inova Cats Program Inpatient Detox is a dual-diagnosis treatment center in Falls Church, VA that offers treatment services for substance use and mental health disorders that include dependent personality disorder as well as binge eating.
+Inova Cats Program Inpatient Detox is a dual diagnosis treatment center in Falls Church, Virginia that provides treatment services for drug and alcohol addiction and mental health disorders that include post-traumatic stress disorder as well as schizoid personality disorder.

 Address: 3300 Gallows Road, Falls Church, VA 22042 in Fairfax County